caudilci/pico-wiz/README.md

 ### Known Bugs
 - ball spells play cast animation on walls
 - some visible tiles in cast rage are inaccessible
+- sometimes animation will be delayed when killing last enemy on floor